martinschneider/juvavum/asm/8086/README.md

 The sum of these powers is the numerical representation of the board.

 This program prints the board represented by the number passed as its argument.
+It outputs the board both as text (see below) and graphically (in VGA mode).

 For example, `board 1000` will print: